Audition FAQ

 Does it cost money to be in a show at LCT?

 It is our goal to be as accessible as possible for all members of our community.
 There is no “tuition” to participate in an LCT show, but we do ask you to provide some items (make up, undergarments, shoes, see below).
-LCT offers participants the option to purchase show shirts and DVDs, but it is not mandatory.
+LCT offers participants the option to purchase show shirts and digital downloads of the show, but it is not mandatory.

 Because we do not charge a fee to participate, we do invite families to support LCT in other ways.
 Contributing to our annual fund through the Adopt a Character program and volunteering are just a few.